Belgitude: History of the Belgian feeling of identity

 During his conquest of Gaul in 54 BCE, Julius Caesar wrote in his Commentarii de Bello Gallico about the three Celtic tribes that inhabited the country, namely the Aquitani in the southwest, the Gauls of the biggest central part, who in their own language were called Celtae, and the Belgae in the north.
 Caesar famously wrote that the Belgae were "the bravest of the three peoples, being farthest removed from the highly developed civilization of the Roman Province, least often visited by merchants with enervating luxuries for sale, and nearest to the Germans across the Rhine, with whom they are continually at war".
 Despite Caesar referring to the Celtic tribe the Belgae and not modern day Belgium the quote was used a lot in Belgian history books from the 1830s on while the new independent state searched for its own identity.

 The most famous quote about the Belgian identity was said by the Walloon socialist politician Jules Destrée.
-According to Destrée, Belgium was composed of two separate entities, Flanders and Wallonia, and a feeling of Belgian nationalism was not possible, illustrated in his 1906 work Une idée qui meurt: la patrie ("An idea that is dying: the fatherland").
-In the Revue de Belgique of 15 August 1912, he articulated this in his famous and notorious Lettre au roi sur la séparation de la Wallonie et de la Flandre ("Letter to the king on the separation of Wallonia and Flanders"), where he wrote: Contrary to later interpretations, Destrée did not favor separatism, but wanted a move to a federal state.
-King Albert I of Belgium wrote an official answer to the letter, which read: I read the letter of Destrée, which, without uncertainty, is some literature of great talent.
-All that he said is absolutely true, but it is not less true that administrative separation would be an evil with more disadvantages and dangers than any aspect of the current situation.
-In 1960, Flemish politician Gaston Eyskens modified this quote, saying "Sire, il n'y a plus de Belges" (Sire, there are no more Belgians), after the first steps were taken to transform Belgium into a federal state.
+According to Destrée, Belgium was composed of two separate entities, Flanders and Wallonia, and a feeling of Belgian nationalism was not possible, illustrated in his 1906 work An idea that is dying: the fatherland.
+In the Revue de Belgique of 15 August 1912, he articulated this in his famous and notorious Letter to the king on the separation of Wallonia and Flanders, where he wrote: In Belgium there are Walloons and Flemings.
+There are no Belgians.

+Contrary to later interpretations, Destrée did not favor separatism, but wanted a move to a federal state.
+King Albert I of Belgium wrote an official answer to the letter, which read: "I read the letter of Destrée, which, without uncertainty, is some literature of great talent.
+All that he said is absolutely true, but it is not less true that administrative separation would be an evil with more disadvantages and dangers than any aspect of the current situation."
+In 1960, Flemish politician Gaston Eyskens modified this quote, saying Sire, there are no more Belgians, after the first steps were taken to transform Belgium into a federal state.